 Copilot writes only the code according to the prompt, not complete solutions.
 Copilot is most effectively used for clear and template tasks.
 The time spent on a detailed description of business logic can outweigh the time needed to implement this business logic without using Copilot.

 Initially, Copilot may provide generic or less precise solutions.
 However, as the tool accumulates more exposure and interaction within the project, the accuracy and relevance of its suggestions significantly improve.
-This is especially noticeable in projects with an established coding style and a large amount of existing code for Copilot to "train" on.
+This is especially noticeable in projects with an established coding style and a large amount of existing code for GitHub Copilot to "train" on.
 This adaptability makes Copilot not only a tool for increasing efficiency but also a powerful aid in maintaining code consistency within a project.

 Developers have also highlighted Copilot's positive influence on code complexity, noting a shift towards more readable and maintainable solutions, especially among those accustomed to crafting convoluted and intricate code structures.

-Copilot doesn't stop at coding; it has also mastered the art of automated testing.
+GitHub Copilot doesn't stop at coding; it has also mastered the art of automated testing.
 The tool offers templates and recommendations for potential test scenarios, allowing developers to save time and resources.

 Copilot's ability to generate unique test cases that may not be obvious to developers is particularly valuable.
 It expands the testing coverage, improving the software product's examination depth.

-Interestingly, the quality of tests created with Copilot is directly related to the quality and structure of the tested code.
+Interestingly, the quality of tests created with GitHub Copilot is directly related to the quality and structure of the tested code.
 Our developers noted that the clarity of variable names, methods, and the overall structure of the code significantly affect the quality and accuracy of Copilot's test generation.
 Therefore, the effectiveness of utilising Copilot for writing unit tests depends on the tool itself and the quality of the tested code.

 Overall, Copilot has proven to be a useful tool in the process of writing Unit Tests, enhancing not only the speed but also the quality of the final product.